The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: Preliminaries

 defines a transitive action on $\Gamma$, where $\gamma^{\alpha\beta}$ is the gamma function associated with the regular subgroup $N^{\alpha\beta}$, as in \thref{thm:gamma_alpha_lemma}.
-We refer to this action as the \textbf{conjugation by $\alpha\in\aut(G)$}. \end{proposition}
+We refer to this action as the \textbf{conjugation by $\alpha\in\aut(G)$}. \end{definition}

 Due to reasons explained in the following, we need regularity of such action by conjugation, instead of transitivity only.